 Write compiled bytecode inline with standard Python syntax.

-HAX lets you write compiled bytecode inline with standard Python syntax.
+HAX lets you write compiled bytecode inline with pure Python.
 It was originally built for exploring new improvements to CPython's compiler and peephole optimizer.

 HAX supports CPython 3.6+ on all platforms.